 The Graston Technique is an interdisciplinary treatment, which uses instrument-assisted soft tissue mobilization (IASTM) to address a variety of injuries and physical conditions.
 According to the official GT website, the technique’s specific protocol and tools have been a recognized, influential part of the manual therapy industry for more than 20 years.

-Appropriately named, the method was originally developed by amateur athlete, David Graston, who discovered the advantages of massaging his knee with uniquely designed tools in an attempt to treat a personal injury.
+Appropriately named, the method was originally developed by an amateur athlete, David Graston, who discovered the advantages of massaging his knee with uniquely designed tools in an attempt to treat a personal injury.
 After noticing remarkable personal success —which he had been unable to achieve through surgery and conventional therapy— the pioneer took his findings to Ball State University and Ball Memorial Hospital in Indiana, where he collaborated with researchers and medical professionals to develop the procedure and its necessary instruments further.

 Today, thousands of clinicians all over the world, including Dr. Reza in St. Petersburg, incorporate his patented methodology and instruments into their work.
 Some of the advantages patients have noticed, after experiencing the Graston Technique include: